cloudtoid/interprocess/README.md

 ## Implementation Notes

-To signal the existence of a new message to all message subscribers and do it across process boundaries, we use a [Named Semaphore](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphore#remarks).
+This library relies on [Named Semaphores](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphore#remarks) To signal the existence of a new message to all message subscribers and to do it across process boundaries.
 Named semaphores are synchronization constructs accessible across processes.

-.NET Core 3.1  and .NET 5 do not have support for named semaphores on Unix based OSs (Linux, macOS, etc.).
-To replicate a named semaphore in the most efficient possible way, we are using Unix Domain Sockets to send signals between processes.
+.NET Core 3.1 and .NET 5 do not support named semaphores on Unix-based OSs (Linux, macOS, etc.).
+To replicate a named semaphore most efficiently, we are using [Unix Domain Sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) to send signals between processes.

 It is worth mentioning that we support multiple signal publishers and receivers; therefore, you will find some logic on Unix to utilize multiple named sockets.
-We also use a file system watcher to keep track of the addition and removal of signal publishers (Unix Domain Sockets use backing files).
+We also use a [file system watcher](https://docs.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher) to track the addition and removal of signal publishers (Unix Domain Sockets use backing files).

-The domain socket implementation will be replaced with [`System.Threading.Semaphore`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphore) once named semaphores are supported on all platforms.
+The domain socket implementation will be replaced with [`System.Threading.Semaphore`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphore), once named semaphores are supported on all platforms.

 ## How to Contribute